Localvsc/Calvert_CSCI2270_FinalProject/README.md

 4) Add distances between cities (given in text file that creates network).
 4) "Deliver" a message to a certain city and determine distance the message traveled.
 5) Determine total length of network

+How to Run:
+	Running this program is simple, and exactly the same as running the original assignment 4.
+Just compile and run the program (no command-line arguments).
+The menu is also similar to the one from assignment 4.
+Type in the number of the option you want to select and press enter (then follow the on-screen instructions).
+	When building a new network from a file, remember to include the .txt at the end of the filename.
+I have included a simple example file labeled newNetwork.txt, but any file that is in the same format should work.

+Dependencies:
+	No extra libraries need to be downloaded.

+System Requirements:
+	I have written the program on the CU Linux virtual machine, but it should work with other operating systems.

+Group Members:
+	Lucas Calvert (me)

+Contributors:
+	None yet

+Open Issues/Bugs:
+	There are several issues that I am currently aware of with this program:
+		-A segmentation fault occurs at the last element when clearing the network
+		-Need to add cases in the Add/Delete city methods for when the input city is not found
+		-A segmentation fault occurs in the find distance between 2 cities method when either city is not found
+	It would also be good to add the add/delete/findDistance/... functionality to the second network (should be easy to do)